Bachina-Pranav/Gutenberg_Project/chapters/Part3-chapter6.md

 but in Newspeak it was used with a conscious purpose.
 It was perceived that in thus abbreviating a name one narrowed and subtly altered its meaning, by cutting out most of the associations that would otherwise cling to it.
-The words COMMUNIST INTERNATIONAL, for instance, call up
-Free eBooks at Planet eBook.com 387
-a composite picture of universal human brotherhood, red flags, barricades, Karl Marx, and the Paris Commune.
+The words COMMUNIST INTERNATIONAL, for instance, call up a composite picture of universal human brotherhood, red flags, barricades, Karl Marx, and the Paris Commune.
 The word COMINTERN, on the other hand, suggests merely a tightly-knit organization and a well-defined body of doctrine.
 It refers to something almost as easily recognized,